Don’t believe everything you think

 Distractions: We’ve all had instances when we were feeling down but then we had a call from a friend, or a song we like comes on the radio and it immediately shifts things.
 So when you are feeling low, consciously choose to do things you like – watch a film, listen to music you love.
 Or maybe savour in your mind the memory of a person or place you love – or a particularly wonderful piece of chocolate cake!

 Choose your mood before sleep: Never go to sleep feeling sad, irritable or in self-critical mode, because your subconscious, whose natural state is sleep, will amplify those emotions while you sleep.
 Consciously to choose to focus on things that make you happy before sleep.
 Think every night of 5 things from your day that you have liked and make you happy.
 Read more about Changing your negatives to positives

 Break your bad habits of negative thinking

 Become bored with negative thoughts: When you notice yourself in negative thinking patterns, remember they are just symptoms of stress.
 Develop an attitude of boredom with the negative thoughts, don’t dwell on them and they will start to have less hold over you.
 Become bored with that monkey mind constantly trying to worry you.
-Change your focus instead to things you like that make you feel happy.
+Change your focus instead to thinking of things you like that make you feel happy.

 More tools to help you free yourself from negative thinking

-If you are going through a particularly challenging stressful time, it may feel like monkey mind keeps on ‘squawking’ and your negative thinking patterns seem overwhelming, you may need help to bring you back into energetic balance first so the mindfulness techniques are more effective.
+When you are going through a particularly challenging stressful time, it may feel like monkey mind keeps on ‘squawking’ and your negative thinking patterns may seem overwhelming.
+Then you might need help to bring you back into energetic balance first so the mindfulness techniques are more effective.
 An Access Consciousness Bars session helps release the energetic component of limiting beliefs and thinking patterns locked in your subconscious.
 It works on your head meridians to help clear out the unhelpful mental clutter.
 It helps you move forward with your life.